prometheus/prometheus/docs/querying/basics.md

     http_requests_total{job="prometheus",group="canary"}

-It is also possible to negatively match a label value, or to match label values against regular expressions.
-The following label matching operators exist:
+You can also negatively match a label value, or match label values against regular expressions with the following label-matching operators:

 * `=`: Select labels that are exactly equal to the provided string.
 * `!=`: Select labels that are not equal to the provided string.